 Remote work has become increasingly popular in the last decade with more and more people joining the online workforce.
 With the advent of the internet age and increasingly advanced technology to communicate and conduct business, a paradigm shift has occurred in what is considered “work” and in the understanding of a workplace.
 Because it has become more fluid, remote employees are now considered the same as any employee in your in-house staff.

-Remote employees in the Philippines are especially popular for businesses looking to hire their first employee.
+Virtual Assistants in the Philippines are especially popular for businesses looking to hire their first employee.
 If you want to understand why that is, we broke down all the reasons why businesses are seeking Filipino remote employees.
-They can be hired in two ways: the first is through an online marketplace, which is a digital database of job listings from companies looking to hire that is targeted at their experienced remote worker members.
+They can be hired in two ways: the first is direct hiring through the online job marketplaces, which are a digital database of job listings from companies looking to hire that is targeted at their experienced remote worker members.
 The other way is through an agency, which provides a more personalized approach to finding remote employees for companies looking to hire.